Top five high mileage, low initial payment deals

 The latest government figures show that the average UK motorist drives 7,900 miles every year.
 But forget about the average person.
 What about those of you who aren’t average?

-“My granny does more miles than 8k a year,” we often hear from our mile-munching Facebook fans.
+“My granny does more miles than 8k miles a year,” we often hear from our motorway-munching Facebook fans.

 In other immensely popular top five articles (Top five cars for under £200 per month), we’ll also hear: “But’s that’s with a large deposit.”